mvmarco/mvmarco/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here are some info about me:

 - 💻 ...
 Full-Stack Developer with interest in Frontend Development
 - 🔭 ...
 I’m currently freelancing and looking for new opportunities
 - 🌱 ...
 Learning React, TypeScript and boosting my JavaScript skills